 I performed visual assessment of pistil receptivity and pollen daily.
-When outcrossing treatment pistils were receptive, I collected pollen from flowers of multiple other genets and combined on the rim of 16x100 mm glass test tubes (Carolina Biological Supply, Burlington, North Carolina) to randomize pollen donation and control for the effect of male fitness differences on the seed development.
+When outcrossing treatment pistils were receptive, I collected pollen from flowers of multiple other genets and combined on the rim of 16x100 mm (0.6x3.9 in) glass test tubes (Carolina Biological Supply, Burlington, North Carolina) to randomize pollen donation and control for the effect of male fitness differences on the seed development.
 I then transferred the pollen directly from the rim of the tube to the receptive pistils.
 For the selfing treatment, I gathered pollen using the same technique, but from the staminate spike of the focal flower and applied it to the receptive pistillate flowers.
 Because Pennsylvania Sedge is protogynous, pollen availability and pistil receptivity was often offset temporally on the same culm, and in such cases, I gathered pollen from other attached culms and transferred to the receptive pistils, maintaining the selfing treatment through geitonogamy.

 Observations and pollination manipulations continued for 6 weeks from the first flowering episode and concluded in March of 2016.
 I allowed seeds to mature on the culm for 6 weeks after the pollen transfer and then collected for analysis.
 I evaluated the reproductive outputs of the trials using two proxies for reproductive fitness: seed set and seed weight.